Stanford-BioE80/Stanford-BioE80.github.io/_docs/online_etiquette.md

 We will have a BIOE 80 Slack workspace.
 Please **DO NOT** use Slack for course content or lecture material questions.
 These questions should be posted on Piazza.
 Communications in Slack should fall into the following categories:
 * Social conversation and interactions between students
 * Communications between group members for the final project
 * Text-only office hours.
-Because Zoom may be inaccessible for some students, we will offer some TA offers as text-only via Slack.
+If needed and because Zoom may be inaccessible for some students, we will consider offering text-only office hours via Slack.
 We will have a “Text-only office hours” channel that will be staffed by a TA during the scheduled office hour time posted on Canvas.
 We do not guarantee that messages sent to this channel outside of the scheduled office hour time will be answered.

 ## Email
 Please use email as a last resort mode of communication.
 If possible, please communicate with the teaching team via one of the above modes of communication.
 Please include “BIOE-80” as part of the email subject.